Name

 Wartime Service

 Henry was one of the first volunteers when war was declared and he went to Hertford in August 1914 to enlist with the Duke of Wellington's West Riding Regiment (Reg.
-No.11592) (N.B. his father was born in Guisborough, Yorkshire).
+No. 11892) (N.B. his father was born in Guisborough, Yorkshire).
 However, he was only 16 years and three months old and must have lied about his age.
 Government policy was that you had to be 18 to sign up and 19 to fight overseas.
 He was accepted as fit for service and posted to the 8th Battalion, West Riding Regiment for basic training at Belton Park in Grantham, Lincs.
 In September 1915 he was sent to Gallipoli, arriving at Suvla Bay on 10 September (date given on medal index card).

-The Battalion were in the Balkans for a relatively short time and left in December, sailing to Cairo, Egypt where they were engaged on defense duties on the Suez Canal.
+The Battalion were in the Balkans for a relatively short time and left in December, sailing to Cairo, Egypt where they were engaged on defence duties on the Suez Canal.
 They sailed for France in July 1916.

 The 8th Battalion was disbanded in France in February 1918 and Henry was transferred to the 2/5th Battalion, Lincolnshire Regiment at Ambrines, near Arras.
+And that is probably when he received the number 41415.

 In March 1918, the Germans launched a series of attacks along the Western Front, sometimes known as the Spring Offensive, which began on 21 March at 4.40 am and hit targets over 150 square miles with over one million shells being fired in five hours.
 This resulted in over 17,000 allied casualties.
 By 25 March 2/5th Battalion, Lincolnshire Regiment had lost over 50% of its strength killed, wounded or missing.

-Henry was wounded during this onslaught and died of his wounds on 23 March 1918.
-The Register of Soldiers' Effects notes that his death at Bullecourt was officially accepted.
-This is because he was buried by the Germans in Noreuil German Cemetery with other allied soldiers but the graves were lost following further battles in the area.
+It is likely that he was buried by the Germans in Noreuil German Cemetery with other allied soldiers, but the graves were lost following further battles in the area.
 His name is commemorated with eight other British soldiers on a special memorial in Queant Road Cemetery, Buissy, France.

 Additional Information